thosgood/this-weeks-finds/markdown/201-250/week217.md

 > thinking, one realises that Q^-^ is unique, but only up to highly
 > non-unique isomorphism, and hence Gal(Q^-^/Q) is a "group only
 > defined up to inner automorphism"!
 Hence it almost makes no sense to
-> study this group\-\--we cannot make any serious sense of an element of
+> study this group---we cannot make any serious sense of an element of
 > this group, because it's only the conjugacy classes that are
 > well-defined.
 Hence we should study the representations of the group
 > on abstract vector spaces (i.e. ones without preferred bases), because